Il Trovatore – Verdi

 Riccardo Muti, Hugo de Ana – Barbara Frittoli (Leonora), Violeta Urmana (Azucena), Salvatore Licitra (Manrico) – Teatro alla Scala

-Riccardo Muti conducts a group of excellent singers for a memorable Trovatore.
+Riccardo Muti conducts an outstanding cast in a memorable Il Trovatore.

-In 2001, the centenary of Verdi’s death was commemorated all around the world and of course in Italy, his homeland, where he died on January 27th 1901.
-The Scala of Milan, where Verdi saw many of his works premiered, marked this anniversary by giving a new production of Il Trovatore, even through this opera was performed for the first time on 19th January 1853 in Rome at the Teatro Argentina and not in Milan.
+In 2001, the centenary of Verdi's death was commemorated around the world, especially in the composer’s homeland, Italy, where he died on January 27th 1901.
+La Scala in Milan, where many of Verdi’s greatest works were premiered, marked the anniversary by presenting a new production of Il Trovatore, even though it was first performed in January 1853 in Rome and not in Milan.

-The conductor, Riccardo Muti, who was the musical director of the Scala, decided to present a new critical version of the score, closer to the composer’s first intentions.
-This version, which was controversial at the time, contributed to the interest shown in this performance in which the orchestra plays a key role.
-Muti provides a rendition of Il Trovatore that is full of ardour.
-Like a painting that has regained its colours after having been restored, conducted in this way Il Trovatore sounds brand new.
+Riccardo Muti, who was Musical Director of La Scala at the time, chose a new critical version of the score, close to the composer's original vision.
+This version, which was controversial at the time, contributed to interest the performance in which the orchestra plays a key role.
+Muti provides a rendition of the opera that is full of energy.
+Like a painting that has regained its colours after having been restored, the opera sounded revitalized.

-In the principal roles, Barbara Fritolli, Leo Nucci, Violetta Urmana and Salvatore Licitra (Toscanini said that to succeed Il Trovatore, all that was needed was four good singers) are equal to the conductor’s ambitions whereas the stage production by Hugo de Ana, which plays with shadows and obscurity, transports the spectator into a dream world.
+In the principal roles, Barbara Fritolli, Leo Nucci, Violetta Urmana and Salvatore Licitra (Toscanini said that to succeed in Il Trovatore, all that was needed was four good singers) are equal to the conductor's ambitions.
+The stage production by Hugo de Ana, which plays with shadows and obscurity, transports the audience into a visually ambitious dreamlike world.